shiragelb/Bio-3D-Hackathon-2025/Scientific_Analysis/report_template.md

 #### Computational Approach

-Our pipeline consists of two main stages:
+Our pipeline consists of three main stages:

 **1\.
 Sequence Representation:** We first convert protein sequences into a numerical format using the **ESM-2 protein language model**.
 This model generates per-residue embeddings that capture contextual information about each amino acid.